Angelina (tea house): Other venues

 The original café is at the Tuileries, located at 226 Rue de Rivoli in the 1st arrondissement of Paris.
 Another boutique is at the Galeries Lafayette on the Boulevard Haussmann, and a Boutique Angelina in the shopping mall at Palais des congrès de Paris.

 In 2009, an Angelina café was opened at Petit Trianon in the Palace of Versailles.
 Two years later, another was opened there, in the Pavillon d'Orléans.
 There is another at the Musée du Luxembourg and a Boutique Angelina at 108 Rue du Bac.
 Another tea house opened recently at the Jardin d'Acclimatation in the Bois de Boulogne.

 Since 2016, a temporary location for an additional Angelina tea house is located at the Hôtel National des Invalides during the busy seasons (usually from April to October).

+In 2018, a franchise was established in Singapore at the Marina Bay Sands hotel.

 In November 2020, they opened their first location in New York City.
 The location spans 3000 sqft, seats 60 people and has marble tables.